rmrector/script.artwork.beef/src/content/otherdetails/_index.md

 [Kodi debug log]: https://kodi.wiki/view/Debug-log

-#### The Kodi skin or web interface is showing a thumbnail image instead of a movie poster.
+#### A Kodi skin or web interface is showing a thumbnail image instead of a movie poster.

 The skin / web interface is pulling up the movie thumb and expecting the fallback poster, but it should instead pick the poster first and fall back to the thumb only if the poster doesn't exist.
 They are two different images for two different purposes and should be chosen based on the interface design.

-#### Where do I put my API keys for other web services?
+#### Where do I put my project API keys for other web services?

 - At the bottom of the Advanced page of add-on settings.
+- I do not suggest you do this, the option is only available in case the built-in project keys stop working.

 #### Where is the option to replace the fanart slideshow from Artwork Downloader?